Good health is a human right.

 Disabling diseases are the scourges of many developing countries.
 Diseases like HIV/AIDS, lymphatic filariasis, epilepsy, poliomyelitis, diabetes and leprosy all leave their sufferers severely disabled and often socially excluded.
 However, with health precautions, information, vaccination and screening campaigns, populations can be protected from these diseases and early detection can reduce or delay the onset of the most seriously disabling consequences.

 Once disabling diseases are better understood they are also better treated and better accepted by a patient's family and friends.
 This is the reason why we work in close collaboration with local organizations, institutions and health workers to carry out vaccination and awareness-raising campaigns, set up information and screening centers and provide training for trainers.

 « Through our eyes » is a movie made with and by children from Rwanda, Burundi and Kenya in 2014, in the context of a child participation activity within the “Ubuntu Care project: confronting sexual violence against children with disabilities in Rwanda, Burundi and Kenya”, implemented by Humanity & Inclusion (then working as "Handicap International") and our partners.
 View it here:

 Our health projects aim to establish or reinforce access to high-quality health care for the most vulnerable.

 This is achieved by setting up community health services and local pharmacies, improving how patients are received and the follow–up care they receive, training health workers, and providing technical, methodological and financial support.

-Humanity & Inclusion offers support to a range of people suffering from psychological problems, including victims of war and conflict, refugees, child soldiers and children with autism or learning difficulties.
+Humanity & Inclusion offers support to a range of people living with psychological issues, including victims of war and conflict, refugees, child soldiers and children with autism or learning differences.

 In every situation, our teams work in close collaboration with the individual, their family and local health workers to ensure that each individual receives appropriate treatment.